 Illustration d'un hippocampe tenant un coton-tige

-The Odyssey of plastic pollution in the oceans
+The plastic pollution in the oceans

 Its extensive industrial use means plastic is everywhere in our daily lives, but it's also in our oceans... and leaving ecological devastation in its wake.
 Analysis and solutions.